Key takeaways

 Signature loans are unsecured personal loans relying solely on your creditworthiness.

 Secured loans require collateral, such as a car or savings account, which the lender can claim if the borrower defaults.
 This collateral often results in lower interest rates and makes them easier to be approved for.
 Unsecured loans tend to have higher interest rates due to the increased risk for lenders.
-Even though the costs can be higher, they are a convenient option if you prefer not to pledge assets as collateral.
+Although the costs may be higher, this option is convenient if you prefer not to pledge assets as collateral.

 Signature loans are a form of installment loan.
 They come with a fixed annual percentage rate, terms, and set monthly payments.
 You can use them to finance major life events, home improvement projects, or combine debts, whatever you prefer.